AlexsLemonade/refinebio-examples/CONTRIBUTING.md

 ## Pull request status checks

-To require that branches are up-to-date with `master` before merging, we need to require that a status check passes before merging to `master`.
+To require that branches are up-to-date with `master` or `staging` before merging, we need to require that a status check passes before merging to `master` or `staging`.
 Turning on this setting mitigates the risk that changes that have been merged will be undone by a pull request that was filed first and alters the same file.
 The status check used is a GitHub Action that test builds the docker image.
 Most of the time, this should pull cached docker layers, so this will complete in a matter of minutes.